Chocolate Buttercream Frosting

 Melting Chocolate Tips

-• Melting chocolate in a bain-marie set (double boiler), with a pan over another pan of hot water, helps to keep the chocolate a layer away from the direct heat source.
-If you don’t have one, you can easily make your own (see Equipment Tip below).
+• Melting chocolate in a bain-marie or double boiler setup helps to keep the chocolate away from the direct heat source.
+If you don’t have one, you can easily make your own.
+(See Equipment Tip below.)

-• All liquids need to get heated at the same time as the chocolate.
-Adding a liquid to chocolate that is already melted, or melting, can cause it to seize up all grainy and stiff.
+• All liquids need to be heated at the same time as the chocolate -Adding a liquid to chocolate that is already melted, or melting, can cause it to seize up all grainy and stiff.
 Not fun!
 We don’t want that.

-• Avoid letting any water from the pan, or any other liquid, to splash onto the melted chocolate (see point above)!
+• Avoid letting any water, from the pan or otherwise, to splash onto the melted chocolate!
+(See point above.)

 Glass bowl of halfway melted chocolate with espresso stirred with a wooden spoon in a glass bowl over a saucepan of hot water.